NEVER SO BRIGHT

 In the 1980s, the city suffered from vacancy and an outflow of 10.000 inhabitants.
 Nevertheless, in 1988 the train station Lelystad Centrum was opened, finally connecting Lelystad to Amsterdam.
 The planning authorities optimistically anticipated further growth with two additional stations, Lelystad Noord and Lelystad Zuid.
 While Lelystad Noord never even made it to the drawing board, Lelystad Zuid was constructed in expectation of future use once a new residential area was built around it.

 The concrete skeleton of the station stands solemnly in the quiet fields, a train shooting through it several times each hour without stopping.
 The construction of the planned suburbia around it will begin soon, but the comatose station will most likely not be reanimated before 2025.

 Photographer Denis Guzzo captured the station by night, highlighting its surreal eeriness.
-The title of the project is ‘Never So Bright’ ‘corresponds to the hope that a left behind piece of infrastructure such as this station may eventually reach the function for which it was designed.
+The project title is ‘Never So Bright’ ‘which corresponds to the hope that a left-behind piece of infrastructure such as this station may eventually reach the function for which it was designed.
 The station is captured as an object floating into twilight, a visual exploration of a transitional meaning: the limbo between ‘non-place’ and ‘place’’.

-With the city slowly expanding to the south, the future of the Lelystad Zuid station has actually become a little brighter.
-It remains to be seen, however, whether there will ever be enough local demand for an extra station in the city.
+With the city slowly expanding to the south, the Lelystad Zuid station's future has become a little brighter.
+However, it remains to be seen whether there will ever be enough local demand for an extra station in the city.
 In the meantime, the concrete structure lies idle in the field, quietly waiting for the busier times to come.